Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and

 All to Play For a Ticket to Egypt

 Getting a result in Gabon proved vital for Burundi, but if the east African nation had any chance of qualifying, it would require avoiding defeat against Mali.
 Burundi achieved two significant tests against Mali, with the first coming away in Bamako on Oct.
 12, 2018.
 Thanks to goalkeeper Jonathan Nahimana, Burundi and its defense kept Mali scoreless throughout the match.
-A penalty miss from Abdoulay Diaby late in the game meant Burundi achieved a scoreless draw.
+A penalty miss from Abdoulay Diaby late meant Burundi achieved a scoreless draw.

-Five days later, in Bujumbura, Fiston Abdul Razak gave Burundi a shock lead again, only nine minutes into the game.
+In Bujumbura, Fiston Abdul Razak gave Burundi a shock lead again, only nine minutes into the game.
 Burundi allowed a goal three minutes into the second half.
-Toward the end of the match, Mali completed the game with ten men due to Diadié Samassékou's sending off.
+Mali completed the game with ten men toward the end of the match due to Diadié Samassékou's sending off.
 Burundi could not capitalize late on the man advantage, but the 1-1 draw proved vital for a chance at qualification.

-At the 76th minute, Burundi capitalized on its opportunity with a one-time shot from Cedric Amissi.
-Burundi was almost there, but Omar Ngando's own goal set up a nervy finish.
+In the 76th minute, Burundi capitalized on its opportunity with a one-time shot from Cedric Amissi.
+Burundi was almost there, but Omar Ngando's goal set up a nervy finish.
 Gabon implemented two substitutions in a concentrated effort for the winning goal it needed.
 In the end, the final whistle blew.